shivani0126/Future_Intern_task2/README.md

 # Future_Intern_task2
-This the description of my first task in Future Intern
+This the description of task in Future Intern
 Task-2: Calculate Summary Statistics
 Steps involved-